 Size and Appearance

-The amount of space that a small kitchen appliance takes up on your countertop is very important to consider.
-I prefer smaller appliances that perform multiple functions.
+The amount of space that a small kitchen appliance takes up on your countertop is significant to consider.
+Therefore, I prefer smaller machines that perform multiple functions.
 This is the best way to get the most out of your available countertop real estate.

 The machines are identical.
 They possess sleek contours and lines.
-A lot of thought and effort was put into the design.
+Keurig put a lot of thought and effort into the design.
 The color scheme includes varying shades of grey and black.
 Overall, they are good modern-looking machines that will compliment any kitchen décor.

 Only the Keurig k550 includes a water filter.
-In fact it’s the only thing that really separates these two machines.
-Using filtered water in your coffee pot is important to avoid mineral build-up that can clog your machine.
+It’s the only thing that separates these two machines.
+Using filtered water in your coffee pot is essential to avoid mineral build-up that can clog your device.
 A filter can also make your coffee taste better.
-If you have a water filter on your faucet then you can probably just go with the k500.
+If you have a water filter on your faucet, you can probably go with the k500.